About the group

 The Peony Group is a specialist group of the Hardy Plant Society formed in 1987, and exists to stimulate greater and more specialist interest in growing all types of peonies; bringing together amateur and professional enthusiasts worldwide.

 It also provides members with information about less well-known species, and aims to make peonies in general available to a wider audience.
 A newsletter is published twice a year, in Spring and in Autumn.
 This keeps us up to date with recent developments in the ‘peony world’ and encourages articles and inputs from all members of the group, regardless of experience or knowledge on peonies.
 Encouraged are articles about trips made to other countries looking at peonies; nurseries and gardens.
 Also included is practical advice on sowing, growing, and flowering peonies, as well as help with identification of peonies.There are now over 100 members of the peony group, both in Great Britain and overseas.
 Our international members can be found in the USA, Netherlands, Switzerland, Slovenia, Norway, Germany, France, Finland, Eire, Canada, Belgium and Australia.
 The Committee consists of a Chairman, Secretary, Treasurer, Membership Secretary, Newsletter Editor and Distributor.
 There are also strong links with other peony organisations.

-The 2017 Annual General Meeting of the HPS Peony Group will take place on Sunday 14th May.
+The 2017 Annual General Meeting of the HPS Peony Group took place on Sunday 14th May.

-Our AGM will be brief and followed by a lecture from Jeanine Lemmens from the Belgium Nursery Graefswinning.
+Our AGM was followed by a lecture from Jeanine Lemmens from the Belgium Nursery Graefswinning.
 She and her partner specialise in peonies.